Brauer pairs for splendid Rickard equivalences: Introduction

 In \cite{BoXu07}, Boltje and Xu introduced $p$-permutation equivalences, a type of equivalence for blocks which exists on the representation ring level.
-Such equivalences live between isotypies and splendid Rickard complexes, in the sense that in order to induce an isotypy from a splendid Rickard equivalence, one first constructs a corresponding $p$-permutation equivalence by taking the Lefschetz invariant of the chain complex, i.e. taking an alternating sum of terms.
-Much of the theory of splendid Rickard complexes and $p$-permutation equivalences should be expected to coincide - for instance, to induce local equivalences between centralizer block algebras for both types of equivalences, one applies the Brauer construction in the same manner.
-However, a splendid Rickard complex has additional structure that a $p$-permutation equivalence does not - namely, the differentials of the chain complex, and a grading of components.
+Such equivalences live between isotypies and splendid Rickard equivalences, in the sense that in order to induce an isotypy from a splendid Rickard equivalence, one first constructs a corresponding $p$-permutation equivalence by taking the Lefschetz invariant of the chain complex, i.e. taking an alternating sum of terms.
+Much of the theory of splendid Rickard equivalences and $p$-permutation equivalences should be expected to coincide - for instance, to induce local equivalences between centralizer block algebras for both types of equivalences, one applies the Brauer construction in the same manner.
+However, a splendid Rickard equivalence has additional structure that a $p$-permutation equivalence does not, those of differentials and grading.